0lzi/CV/index.md

 # About Me

-I’m a father, husband & technology enthusiast with a keen interest in renewable energy, solar and battery/storage.
-I also have a passion for powerlifting and strength training among other things including self-hosting infrastructure, blogging, bonsai, gamer and Linux and Opensource advocate.
+I’m a Father, Husband & technology enthusiast with a keen interest in renewable energy, solar and battery/storage.
+I also have a passion for powerlifting and strength training amongst other things including self-hosting infrastructure, blogging, bonsai, gaming and Linux and Opensource advocate.

-I am driven to constantly trying to improve and to be a better version of myself, I enjoy reading and learning new things, I always want to know how things work and have a keen attention to detail.
+I am driven to constantly improve and to be a better version of myself, I enjoy reading and learning new things, I always want to know how things work and have a keen attention to detail.

-## Strenghts
+## Strengths

-- Attention to detail
 - Broad understanding of technologies
 - Teamwork
 - Logical thinker

 ## Weaknesses

-- Time management
-- Asking for help
+- Basic knowledge of cloud infrastructure

+With a plan to do online course on Azure, AWS or GCP

+- Moderate knowledge of Linux

+With a plan to complete LPIC-1

 # Experience